-Still waiting for your federal tax refund?
-Remember that millions of people file their tax returns on April 15.
+Still waiting for your Federal tax refund?
+Remember that millions of people file their tax returns every year.
 With so many tax forms to process, the IRS often has many tax refunds queued up and waiting to be sent out to taxpayers.
-So, are you still wondering “where's my refund?”
+Did you expect your refund to arrive by now but you’re still wondering, “Where’s my refund?”

-It is true that millions of people are waiting to receive their tax refund from the IRS.
-It's an anxious time for many taxpayers, who could use the money from their tax refund to pay bills and other important obligations.
+It is true that millions of people are waiting to receive their tax refunds from the IRS.
+It’s an anxious time for many taxpayers, who may need to use the money from their tax refund to pay bills and other important financial obligations.
 How can you find out when your tax refund will arrive?

 You can check your tax refund status from your computer using the IRS website.
-In order to do this, use the “Where’s My Refund?” online tool provided by the IRS — an icon for this tool can be found on the IRS.gov homepage, on the right side under “Filing and Payment.”
+In order to do this, use the “Where’s My Refund?” online tool provided by the IRS — various links for this tool can be found on the IRS.gov homepage.

 In order to retrieve information regarding the status of your tax refund, you must provide the following:

 - Your Social Security Number (SSN) or your Individual Taxpayer Identification Number (ITIN)

 - Your filing status(i.e., single, married filing jointly, married filing separately, head of household, or qualifying widow(er) with dependent child)